stone-payments/pos-mamba-sdk/packages/components/Flatlist/README.md

     description?: string;
     style?: object;

     // Anything immediate before label.
-Can be a function that will pass a row position, plain text or a Fixture object prefix?: (position: number) => string | number;
+Can be a function that will receive the row position prefix?: (position: number) => string | number;
     prefixStyle?: object;
   };